TactilityProject/Tactility/Documentation/ideas.md

 - `UiScale` implementation for devices like the CYD 2432S032C
 - Bug: CYD 2432S032C screen rotation fails due to touch driver issue
 - Calculator app should show regular text input field on non-touch devices that have a keyboard (Cardputer, T-Lora Pager)
+- Allow for WSAD keys to navigate LVGL (this is extra nice for cardputer, but just handy in general)
+- Create a "How to" app for a device.
+It could explain things like keyboard navigation on first start.

 # Nice-to-haves